rmrt1n/rmrt1n.github.io/src/articles/recursive-ascent.md

 [LR](https://en.wikipedia.org/wiki/LR_parser) is a bottom-up parsing algorithm used in most parser generators.
 More accurately, it is a family of parsing algorithms that follow a similar approach.
 Recursive ascent parsers also use this algorithm.
 There are many variants such as LR(k), SLR, LALR, etc.,[^5] but all of them are based on the same two fundamental actions: **shift** and **reduce**.

 Shift means to advance or _shift_ to the next token from the input stream.
 If the shifted tokens match one of the rules of the grammar, they will be converted or _reduced_ into that rule.
-AN LR parser will continue shifting and reducing until the entire input is consumed and transformed into a single parse tree.
+An LR parser will continue shifting and reducing until the entire input is consumed and transformed into a single parse tree.
 This concept may sound abstract, so let's use an example to illustrate it.

 We'll use this grammar: